 The faunal dataset was complemented with a second dataset describing 17 pressure categories, including ten pressure categories linked to water quality (Mondy et al., 2012).
 Each pressure category was described using a set of five pressure levels, from worst to best: “bad”, ”poor”, ”moderate”, ”good” and “high”.
 In order to avoid additional effects in heavily polluted sites, we first selected site sampling events (SSE; station x sampling date), which exhibited pressure levels either “high”, “good” or “moderate” for the following pressure categories: mineral micro-pollutants, pesticides, PAH, other organic micro-pollutants (e.g. chlorinated benzenes and phenols), suspended particulate matter, and nitrogen compounds (excluding nitrates).
 We then filtered by stream size, only keeping SSE from very small, small and intermediate streams (i.e. exhibiting a Strahler rank comprised between 1 and 4 (1 and 5 for sites located in the basin Loire-Bretagne)) for which data on the elemental composition of macroinvertebrate taxa was available (see Data analysis).
 Finally, we only kept SSE for which we had stoichiometric information available for at least 95% of the individuals.
 Based on these criteria, 1308 SSE were included in this study, with sampling years ranging between 2005 and 2017 and comprising 146 different taxa.

 Last, we characterized the pressure level for phosphorus and nitrogen for our reduced dataset.
 Phosphorus level was used quantitatively and corresponds to the concentration of phosphates (PO43-; mg/L).
-Nitrogen level refers to nitrate (NO32- mg/L) concentration and was considered qualitatively as categorical variable representing three distinct water quality classes: low (≤10 mg/L), intermediate (10-25 mg/L) and high (>25 mg/L).
+Nitrogen level refers to nitrate (NO3- mg/L) concentration and was considered qualitatively as categorical variable representing three distinct water quality classes: low (≤10 mg/L), intermediate (10-25 mg/L) and high (>25 mg/L).
 It has to be noted that the quantitative values of phosphorus concentration contain a certain amount of imprecise values due to detection limits.
 In these cases, the true values might be lower than the reported value.
 Due to a lack of possibility to identify such values with certainty and to overcome the problem, we decided against excluding suspicious SSE and took the values as such.
 Most of these sites should be positioned at the real low end of the phosphorus concentration gradient, so that the overall trend we aim to find in the data should not be largely biased.
 Also, the nitrate values suffer from this problem, but due to the use of categories this does not pose a problem as all probably concerned SSE will fall into the same category (i.e. “low”, <10 mg/L).
+Distributions of water N and P concentrations are available in S1.